martinrioux/blog/_posts/2021-05-2-home-dashboard.md

 ---
 layout: post
-title: Home Dashboard2
+title: Home Dashboard
-category: ertert
+category: vak
-tags: [iot, test]
+tags: [vak, iot]
 ---

 Using the data acquisition platform I mainly developped at work, I made some hardware to generate data and displayed them in Grafana.
 As for now, a Cheese Fridge, the Meteo and my hrmhrm *Cat Litter Counter* were integrated in the display.